-7.7.
+7.6.
 Foundation for MSME Clusters (FMC)

 Foundation for MSME Clusters (FMC) is a not-for-profit organization known worldwide as a pioneer agency for the development of Micro Small and Medium Enterprises (MSMEs) with the help of cluster development approach.
-FMC has rich experience of working with MSMEs and has provided services in the areas of advocacy, implementation and coordination, training and research to more than 200 MSME clusters nationally and globally across 19 countries.
-FMC provides a broad range of project-based services to the MSMEs, their representative Industry Associations (IAs), Technical agencies, Financial institutions/ Banks and Government (both state level and national level) across various thematic areas of specialization that include value chain development, productivity & competitiveness, energy efficiency, sustainable production and consumption, business development services (BDS), common infrastructure development and innovation.
-FMC has provided training and policy advisory services both nationally and internationally in MSME development and helped draft a number of schemes of assistance followed by training of policy makers & practitioners to then implement those schemes effectively.
+FMC has rich experience of working with MSMEs and has provided services in the areas of advocacy, implementation and coordination, training, and research to more than 200 MSME clusters nationally and globally across 19 countries.
+FMC provides a broad range of projectbased services to the MSMEs, their representative Industry Associations (IAs), Technical agencies, financial institutions/ Banks, and Government (both state level and national level) across various thematic areas of specialization that include value chain development, productivity & competitiveness, energy efficiency, sustainable production and consumption, business development services (BDS), common infrastructure development and innovation.
+FMC has provided training and policy advisory services both nationally and internationally in MSME development and helped draft several schemes of assistance followed by training of policy makers & practitioners to then implement those schemes effectively.
 FMC is currently implementing two flagship projects supported by the European Union SWITCH Asia initiative and SAARC Development Fund and NABARD to promote bamboo as a sustainable resource and generate green jobs.
 FMC intends to help grounding of 350 MSMEs in Bamboo sector and enhance livelihoods of more than 1000 artisans/ farmers through these two initiatives respectively.
 Details of both the initiatives can be seen towards the end of this report.

-7.8.
-Evangelical Social Action Forum (ESAF)
+7.7.
+Evangelical Social Action Forum (Aide et Action)

-ESAF stands for sustainable holistic transformation of the poor and the marginalized for a just and fair society.
+Aide et Action stands for sustainable holistic trans formation of the poor and the marginalized for a just and fair society.
 It is registered charitable society, working in Bamboo sector for more than a decade.
-It is also working with the Foundation for MSME Clusters under the EU Switch Asia & SDF & NABARD co-funded bamboo initiative in Meghalaya.
+It is also working with the Foundation for MSME Clusters under the EU Switch Asia & SDF co-funded bamboo initiative in Chhattisgarh.